 As the capital city of Champasak province and the fourth largest town in Laos, this chilled place will lull you into a false sense of security with its calm pace, but don’t be fooled when the Boat Racing Festival is on!

-The bus (40,000K) from Savannakhet to Pakse took about 5 hours and was uneventful.
-The scenery isn’t as spectacular as Northern or Central Laos.
+The bus (40,000K) from Savannakhet to Pakse takes around 5 hours and uneventful.

 Apart from a couple of Buddha statues and Wats:

 Boat Racing Festival